Scope clause

 A scope clause is part of a contract between a major airline and the trade union of its pilots that limits the number and size of aircraft that may be flown by the airline's regional airline affiliate.

 Airlines

-The scope clause's goal is to protect the union pilots' jobs at the major airline from being outsourced by limiting the regional airlines' passenger capacity.
+The scope clause's goal is to protect the union pilots' jobs at the major airline from being outsourced to the regional carriers by limiting the regional airlines' passenger capacity.
 These clauses exist primarily in the United States, Canada, and Mexico.

 Scope clauses are supported as a means of saving union jobs.
 Major airline pilots are usually higher paid than regional pilots.
 Criticism of scope clauses centers on the limits they place on the regional airlines they target.
-They are a way of artificially maintaining the pay of major airline pilots when regional pilots will in theory fly the same-sized airplanes for less pay.
+Scope clauses are intended to prevent the major carriers from outsourcing routes calling for larger equipment to regional airlines, with their lower paid pilots, and thus reducing the number of more highly paid pilots at the majors.

 Scope clauses place restrictions on how many and what size of aircraft a regional airline may operate.
 Some holding companies operate a large number of individual airlines, with each airline's fleet specifically tuned to the scope clause of that airline's contracted major carrier.